 occasionally put on productions of shows meant for

-children in its Filharmonia concert hall at 1
+concerts for children in its Filharmonia concert hall at 1

-Zwierzyniecka street that abuts on the Old Town two blocks north from the
+Zwierzyniecka street that abuts on the Old Town two blocks

-hardly a day passes in Krakow without special events organized
+Plus, hardly a day passes in Krakow without special events

-includes info on most of children’s plays, concerts, films,
+magazine includes info on most of children’s plays,

 Poland’s mecca of gourmets thanks to its many excellent restaurants.

 visitors show up in Krakow every year.
 Many arrive by air, but most take

 advantage of the fact that Krakow lies at a major European road and rail

 Krakow and beyond.